neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

 **``project_metadata.yml``**
 - This file contains high-level information about the project, for example it's overall purpose, who is involved in the project.
-See [].
+See [#project-metadata].

 **``rawdata_metadata.yml``**
 - This file contains information about the data collection, for example XXX.
 See [].